 I used to upgrade my handset every time my contract ended, which meant I’d get a new phone every two years.

-The first year I only kept the phone (an iPhone 5c) for just one year before getting the latest model, but I’ve actually kept hold of the next one for three years, and though it’s been two years since I got my current iPhone (the 7 Plus) I’ll actually keep it for another one at least.
+The first year I went SIM-only I only kept the phone (an iPhone 5c) for just one year before getting the latest model, but I actually kept hold of the next one (an iPhone 6) for three years.

 What to do before you sell